 Light is a huge influencer of sleep, nutrition, mood, and mental health.
 Although we’re surrounded by light every day, many people don’t notice its type or quality.
 I encourage readers to listen to their bodies and respond.

-Your insomnia or depression could be caused by a dark room.
-Open the curtains, and let some light in.
-Then, when the sun goes down, be proactive with your choice of artificial light.
 For more information about the right artificial light bulbs to use in your home, view our article “It’s too Dark! – Why and How to Fix the Lighting in Your Home.”
 By giving your body the light it needs, you can improve your health and happiness.